 Hansi Flick: “We want to finish off the first half of the season with a home win and bid farewell to our fans with a great 90 minutes.
 We are determined to give it all for the last match.
-Wolfsburg is a robust team, strong on the ball, with players who are really good footballers.
-We expect a team that can do everything.
+Wolfsburg are a robust team, strong on the ball, with players who are really good footballers.
+We expect a team who can do everything.
 It definitely won’t be easy.”

 Oliver Glasner (Wolfsburg coach): “We’re in a good position, the players are looking forward to the final away game.
 Recent performances have given us lots of confidence.
 We'll go to Munich and try to make it as tough as possible for Bayern.
 We approach the game with the same aim as ever: to win.
-Obviously, I know Wolfsburg has never won there.
+Obviously, I know Wolfsburg have never won there.
 Maybe that’s some extra motivation for the players.”

 A round anniversary for the final game of the year.
 David Alaba is set to make his 250th Bundesliga appearance against Wolfsburg on Saturday.
-Alaba made his debut in the German top-flight almost exactly 10 years ago: on March 6th, 2010 he replaced injured Diego Contento in the 73rd minute in the 1-1 draw at FC Köln.
+Alaba made his debut in the German top flight almost exactly 10 years ago: on 6 March 2010 he replaced injured Diego Contento in the 73rd minute in the 1-1 draw at FC Köln.
 Aged 17 years and 255 days, Alaba was Bayern’s youngest ever Bundesliga player.
 Since then he has become an integral part of the record champions’ squad, scoring 22 goals and providing 22 assists.

 To enjoy: Lewandowski’s five-goal gala against Wolfsburg 2015 👇